Jodi No.1 (TV series): Grand Finale

 Star Vijay also celebrated "20 years of Dhivyadharshini" illustrating her career as an anchor in Vijay Television for the past 20 years during the Jodi Fun Unlimited Grand Finale.
 Dhivyadharshini was presented with a family portrait depicting her late father whom she lost at a young age in addition to a memorabilia award with illustration of all the shows that she hosted.

 Jodi R U Ready?

-The ten season aired from 20 January 2024 Angelina and Rio Raj hosted the season.
+The tenth season aired from 20 January 2024 Angelina and Rio Raj hosted the season.